 One might ask;

-Since at least Tatian’s Diatessaron of 160 CE, the four familiar Gospels of the New Testament have been read together; either as a harmony in columns side-by-side; and as a merger, where the individual words of the parallel verses are combined or unified in some way.
+Since at least Tatian’s Diatessaron of 160 CE, the four familiar Gospels of the New Testament have been read together, both as a harmony in columns side-by-side, and also as a merger where the individual words of the parallel verses are combined or unified in some way.

-Since Tatian, there have been many harmonies, and a few mergers of the words of the three more closely related "synoptic" Gospels, and also a couple of works that include the text of the Gospel of John.
-Learning from past examples, and using a precise notation, this book goes beyond all previous mergers and harmonies by splitting the parallel verses into individual words, which can be aligned on a word-for-word and thought-for-thought basis.
+In 405 CE, the Roman Catholic Church produced the Vulgate version of the New Testament in Latin.
+The Vulgate opened with the same four Gospel records of the life of Jesus that Tatian had used, except once again as four separate accounts.
+Since Tatian, there have been many harmonies, and several mergers of the words of the three more closely related "synoptic" Gospels, and also a few works that include the text of the Gospel of John.
+Learning from past examples, and using a precise system of notation, this book goes beyond all previous mergers and harmonies by splitting the parallel verses into sets of individual words, which were then carefully aligned on a word-for-word, and thought-for-thought, basis.

-In the end, with each and every word from each of the four Gospel accounts of the New Testament included or accounted for, Five Column: The Synoptic Gospel is the most complete and accurate word-for-word merged harmonization of the texts of the four Gospels of the New Testament that has yet been produced.
+In the end, with each and every word from each of the four Gospel accounts of the New Testament included or accounted for, The Synoptic Gospel is the most complete and accurate word-for-word merged harmonization of the texts of the four Gospel accounts of the New Testament that has ever been produced.

 Listen to the audio: